DuendeInexistente/Cirque/ShortStories/afterparty.md

 The wood bent under him.

-He knew that the air boomed around him, and
+He knew that the air boomed around him, and that the there was here without the here ever changing, and then Shuga was in his arms.
+He didn’t have time to braze for impact, only to turn Shuga around forcefully so she’d fall on her legs.

 -------------------